sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     Figure 8: A sparse Jacobian and its corresponding sparse linear map.
 </div>

-Whene functions have many inputs and many outputs, a given output does not always depend on every single input.
+When functions have many inputs and many outputs, a given output does not always depend on every single input.
 This endows the corresponding Jacobian with a **sparsity pattern**, where zero coefficients denote an absence of (first-order) dependency.